matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 You may be wondering why the x-axis ranges from 0-2 and the y-axis from 1-3.
-If you provide a single list or array to the :func:`~matplotlib.pyplot.plot` command, matplotlib assumes it a sequence of y values, and automatically generates the x values for you.
+If you provide a single list or array to the :func:`~matplotlib.pyplot.plot` command, matplotlib assumes it is a sequence of y values, and automatically generates the x values for you.
 Since python ranges start with 0, the default x vector has the same length as y but starts with 0.
 Hence the x data are